With Treatment

 Services provided:

-Valle Del Sol Of New Mexico is an inpatient substance abuse rehabilitation facility in Espanola, NM that is situated in the 87532 zip code.
-Valle Del Sol Of New Mexico provides Domestic violence services, Recovery coaches and Professional interventionist/Educational consultants.
-It provides treatment to women and men.
+Santa Fe Recovery Center is a residential substance abuse rehab facility in Espanola, New Mexico that is situated in the 87532 zip code.
+Santa Fe Recovery Center offers Mentoring/Peer support, Professional interventionist/Educational consultants and Social skills development.
+It offers treatment to women and men.

 21.8 miles from Santa Fe